tteggel/tteggel.github.io/notes/_posts/2012-07-26-adding-pdf-and-pepper-flash-to-chromium-build.md

 layout: note
 title: Adding PDF and Pepper Flash to chromium build
 description: Adding PDF and Pepper Flash to chromium build
-tags: ["desktop linux", "chromium", "google chrome", "google", "chrome"]
+tags: ["desktop linux","linux", "chromium", "google chrome", "google", "chrome"]
 ---
 ## The problem
-Chromium is easy to build from source to get latest version built specifically for current setup.
+Chromium is [easy to build from source on Linux][1].
 But it's missing the PDF and PPAPI Flash (Pepper Flash) plugin.
 PDF support is useful for print preview.
-Pepper Flash is actively supported by Adobe and Google on Linux since [Adobe discontinued support for the standalone player][1] therefore this is the only way to get latest security patches for Flash on Linux.
+Pepper Flash is actively supported by Adobe and Google on Linux since [Adobe discontinued support for the standalone player][2] therefore this is the only way to get latest version of for Flash on Linux.

 ## In brief
 Download Google Chrome deb from Google repo and unpack `libpdf.so` and `PepperFlash` directory to chromium `out` directory.